How to Convert JSON to YAML

 The YAML version is more concise — no curly braces, no quotation marks around most strings, and indentation defines the structure instead of punctuation.
 This is why YAML is the preferred format for configuration files in tools like Docker Compose, Kubernetes, Ansible, and GitHub Actions.

-This is especially useful when you need to feed YAML configuration data into an API that only accepts JSON, or when debugging YAML files that have subtle indentation errors — converting to JSON and back can help surface issues.
+Click the Swap button, then paste your YAML into the right panel.
+The converter parses the YAML structure and outputs properly formatted JSON.
+This is especially useful when feeding YAML config data into an API that only accepts JSON, or when debugging indentation errors — converting to JSON and back can help surface issues.

-Both JSON and YAML are human-readable data serialization formats, but they serve different strengths.
+Both are human-readable data serialization formats, but they serve different strengths.
 Choosing the right one depends on your use case.

 | Feature | JSON | YAML |